6 tips to Positive Body Language...

+The most obvious element is what you wear and how well groomed you are - this is an easy one to address.
 Dress to the occasion - casual, conservative or fun - but friendly and positive body language is the same whatever situation you're in.

 speaks volumes.
 Most of all it shows that you take care of yourself

 An inexpensive outfit can look a million dollars when you're clean, neat

 and tidy.
 Being well groomed becomes a habit and will ensure that you're